backpropagator/backpropagator_old.github.io/_pages/about.md

 Hi!
 I am a Research Scholar at Indian Institute of Science (IISc) Bangalore, working under the guidance of [Dr. Prathosh A.P.](https://sites.google.com/view/prathosh/home?authuser=0). \\
 \\
- I completed my B.Tech in Electrical Engineering from Indian Institute of Technology (IIT) Patna.
-I actively work in various Machine Learning related research areas.
-In my undergraduate, I have also worked on solving the problem of localization in indoor environment using deep learning methods.
-Currently, my work is focussed towards generalizing deep learning methods across different domains (also known as Domain Adaptation). \\
+ I completed my B.Tech in Electrical Engineering from Indian Institute of Technology Patna (IIT Patna).
+Nowadays, I am focussing on different ways to use Energy Based Models (EBMs) in unsupervised settings.
+Specifically, a typical EBM is trained using [contrastive divergence loss](https://www.robots.ox.ac.uk/~ojw/files/NotesOnCD.pdf) which requires samples from the target distribution which requires some sort of supervision.
+I wonder if there is some way to circumvent this. \\
  \\
+In an earlier life, I worked on solving the problem of localization in indoor environment using deep learning methods.
 I was blessed to have [Dr. Sudhir Kumar](https://sites.google.com/site/ksudhiriitk/) (Assistant Professor, IIT Patna) as guide during my B.Tech.
 I worked for about 3.5 years under him.
-In the course of my bachelors, I also had opportunity to collaborate with [Dr. Sajal K. Das](https://sites.google.com/a/mst.edu/sdas/home) (Professor, Missouri University of Science and Technology) and [Dr. Moustafa Youssef](https://scholar.google.com/citations?user=r6DUyxsAAAAJ&hl=en) (Professor, Alexandria University). \\
+In the course of my bachelors, I also had opportunity to collaborate with [Dr. Sajal K. Das](https://sites.google.com/a/mst.edu/sdas/home) and [Dr. Moustafa Youssef](https://scholar.google.com/citations?user=r6DUyxsAAAAJ&hl=en). \\
 \\
-I believe there is a mathematical mystery behind the interpretation of what Deep Neural Networks learn and why they learn so.
-Hence, I am always intrigued by works that try to give a mathematical explanation of interpretation of Neural Nets and I want to do the same in my research career.
+If you are interested in discussing about theoretical interpretation of deep learning models in general, please ping me I am always excited to have these sorts of discussion.

 <u>Favourite Quote</u>: "कौन कहता है कि आसमां में सुराख हो नहीं सकता, एक पत्थर तो तबीयत से उछालो यारों!" ~Dushyant Kumar \\
 (Translation: Who says you can't make a hole in the sky, my dear friend atleast throw a stone by heart!)